Looking for Something?

 Pork chops being pounded thin for Pork Scallopini with Lemon Caper Sauce.

-Fold a large piece of plastic wrap in half.
-Taking the pork chops one at a time, cover each chop with the plastic wrap it and pound with a meat mallet until about 1/4 inch thick.
+Fold a large piece of plastic wrap in half and one pork chop at a time, cover and pound with a meat mallet until about 1/4 inch thick.

 Remove to a plate.